Jelly Belly: 1980–present

 Marinus van Dam, product developer and plant manager for the company, oversaw the development of Jelly Belly jelly beans.
 By the 1980s, many flavors had been developed.
 In 1980, Klein sold the Jelly Belly trademark.
 "David Klein sold the Jelly Belly trademark to Rowland for $4.8 million, paid in monthly installments over 20 years, which Klein split with a partner."
 The Jelly Belly trademark was registered August 3, 1982.
 The Mr. Jelly Belly character was developed in 1983.
 Prior to the development of the character David Klein called himself "Mr. Jelly Belly."

 Reagan takes a jelly bean out of a jar, 1985.

 The general public became aware of Reagan's preference for the jelly beans in 1981.
 The company supplied him with the beans throughout his presidency.
 Chairman Rowland recalls, "We were thrilled by press reports that President Reagan gave jars of Jelly Belly jelly beans to visiting dignitaries."
 Reagan made them the first jelly beans in space, sending them on the Space Shuttle Challenger during the STS-7 mission in 1983, surprising the astronauts.
 However, he "started to favor M&M's as the official White House candy during his eighth and final year in office."

 In 2001, the company renamed itself to Jelly Belly Candy Company.

 In 2022, the company countersued Klein in federal court for falsely claiming to be the founder of the company.

 In October 2023, The Ferrara Candy Company announced an agreement to acquire Jelly Belly Candy Company through CTH Invest, the lead holding company of Ferrara.
 Financial terms of the transaction were not disclosed.

+In February 2026, the Ferrara Candy Company laid off 69 Jelly Belly corporate employees from its Fairfield campus as part of consolidating corporate operations in its Chicago headquarters.